davidwesst/davidwesst.github.io/content/blog/open-graph-tools-and-resources-for-web-nerds/index.md

 description: A compilation of tools and resources I used to implemented the Open Graph Protocol (OGP) for my website to make posts and pages more engaging on LinkedIn and other social networks.
-image: ./open-graph-toolbox.png
+featured_image: ./open-graph-toolbox.png
 image_type: image/png
-image_alt: Old green toolbox with the Open Graph protocol logo on the front, and with a red metal toolbox behind it with Open Graph protocol logo on the top of the lid.
+featured_image_alt: Old green toolbox with the Open Graph protocol logo on the front, and with a red metal toolbox behind it with Open Graph protocol logo on the top of the lid.
 image_credit: